truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 {{< /expand >}}
 ### Generate an Authentication Token for Storj

 Open a browser window and go to [Storj Host a Node](https://www.storj.io/host-a-node).
 Enter an email address that you would like associated with the account.
-Complete the "I'm not a robot" reCAPTCHA.
+Complete the **I'm not a robot** reCAPTCHA.
 Click **Continue**.

 Copy the auth token and keep it in a secure location.